Ems Ukaz: Amendments

 In 1881, the new Emperor Alexander III amended the ukaz.
-Ukrainian lyrics and dictionaries were now allowed, but the Kulishivka Ukrainian alphabet was still prohibited, and such publications had to write Ukrainian with Russian orthography.
+Ukrainian lyrics and dictionaries were now allowed, but the Kulishivka Ukrainian alphabet was still prohibited, and such publications had to be composed in Ukrainian with Russian orthography.
 That usage was disparagingly called the Yaryzhka (Ярижка, /uk/) by some Ukrainians in reference to the Russian letter yery ы.
 Performance of Ukrainian plays and humorous songs could be approved by governors or governors-general, but Ukrainian-only theatres and troupes could not be established.
-Earlier, in 1879, Russian Interior Minister Mikhail Loris-Melikov allowed the organization of theatrical performances and concerts in the Ukrainian language, but only on rural themes and outside Kiev.
+Earlier, in 1879, Russian Interior Minister Mikhail Loris-Melikov had allowed the organization of theatrical performances and concerts in the Ukrainian language, but only on rural themes and outside Kiev.

-Many illegal performances and publications were delivered by ingenuity and bribery, but Ukrainian cultural development practically ceased.